pgaudit/pgaudit/README.md

 There is no default.

+### pgaudit.log_rows

+Specifies that audit logging should include the rows retrieved or affected by a statement.
+When a rows field is present which will be included after the parameter field.

+The default is `off`.

 ## Session Audit Logging

 Session audit logging provides detailed logs of all statements executed by a user in the backend.